david-c-street/tech-writing-samples/index.md

 - Play store data ([Kaggle](https://www.kaggle.com/lava18/google-play-store-apps))
 - Apple App Store data ([Kaggle](https://www.kaggle.com/ramamet4/app-store-apple-data-set-10k-apps))

 Without such data sets, we would have to write code to go to a database, mine the web or collect the data in some other way.
-For most projects, a significant amount of time has to be reserved t the beginning just for data collection and quality assurance.
+For most projects, a significant amount of time has to be reserved in the beginning just for data collection and quality assurance.
 Reliable data is essential.
-As the saying goes, "Garbage in, garbage out."
+As one saying goes, "Garbage in, garbage out."
 Without reliable data, even the best project is doomed from the start.

-Luckily for beginners, there are a lot of prepared data sets available to play around with.
-The above datasets are from Kaggle, which is a good place to start.
+Luckily for beginners, there are a lot of free, ready-to-go datasets available to play around with.
+The above datasets are from Kaggle, which is a good place to look.

+Let's start by reading the data into Python and seeing what it looks like.

 **Import the data from file and convert it to a format that Python can work with**